AlexeyPopov1997/Segmentation/README.md

 # Segmentation
-Segmentation of the lungs from the images of the main study of a computer tomograph using the analysis of the values of the absorbed X-ray radiation in voxels
+Segmentation of the lungs from the images of the main study of a computer tomograph using the analysis of the values of the absorbed X-ray radiation in voxels.

 >**Install Requirements:**
 * Python – version 3.8.1